vdurante/asp.net_n-layered_web_applications/what_is_a_web_developer.md

   At this point, the foundation of web development was built: the front and back-end: the distinction, or separation of concerns, between the presentation layer (interface, front), and the business logic and data access layer (back) of web applications.

-## Front-end or back-end developer?
+## Front or back-end developer?

   This book is focused on back-end development.